FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1978/1978-03-26-lena-and-bonnie.md

 </figcaption>
 <img src="/assets/images/lena-and-bonnie/clapperboard-03.png" class="full-width">
 <figcaption>
-<p>The final part of the show opens with Lena and Bonnie performing a reprise of the song Compatibility.</p>
-<p>Bonnie then performs the songs New York, New York & Tomorrow, Lena then performs the songs The Air That I Breathe & Should've Listened To Mama.</p>
-<p>Lena and Bonnie then reprise the song Compatibility which leads into the final song of the show Razzle Dazzle.</p>
+<p>Part 3 of the show opens with Lena & Bonnie performing a reprise of the song Compatibility.
+Bonnie then performs the songs New York, New York & Tomorrow, Lena then performs the songs The Air That I Breathe & Should've Listened To Mama.
+Lena & Bonnie then reprise the song Compatibility which leads into the final song of the show Razzle Dazzle.</p>
 </figcaption>
 </figure>